orb-community/orb/ui/README.md

 While developing, it is useful to serve UI locally and have your changes to the code having effect immediately.

-The commands `yarn start` and `yarn start:withmock` will generate a dev build and serve it at `http://localhost:4200/`.
+The command `npm run start` will generate a dev build and serve it at `http://localhost:4200/`.

 *(Note that `http://localhost:4200/` is for development use only, and is not intended to be used by the end-user.)*